 - Washington State School Directors Assn.
 (WSSDA) Annual Conference

 - New Board Members, if any, are sworn in (odd years)

 - Board Reorganization (new officers elected/appointed)

-- Thank you to outgoing directors (odd years)
+- Thank you to outgoing directors (odd years, only if applicable)

 - Approving academic calendar for the next school year

 - BHS Winter Sports & Foreign Exchange Students

 - Annual Building Condition Assessment

 - Spring Break - April 4-8

 - Recognition: WA State Science & Engineering Fair